JMiguelJmnz/PyTorch-Classification-Models/2-Pytorch-Image-Classification/README.md

 val_loader = DataLoader(val_dataset, batch_size = BATCH_SIZE, shuffle = True)
 test_loader = DataLoader(test_dataset, batch_size = BATCH_SIZE, shuffle = False)
 ```
-Set up the CNN where we'll start with images as the imput with 128x128 size, we take 3 chanels as it is RGB and output 32 features, on the next layer we'll double the output to 64 features and a third layer with 128 features
+Set up the CNN where we'll start with images as the input with 128x128 size, we take 3 chanels as it is RGB and outputs 32 features, on the next layer we'll double the output to 64 features and a third layer with 128 features
 ```python
 class Net(nn.Module):
     def __init__(self):